CSCI-40500-Fall-2025/sight-see/README.md

 ## Use the Prototype

-Install the prototype APK on Android phone.
+Install the prototype APK on a Android phone.
+Make sure setting to Install Unknown Apps is turned on.
 Launch the app.

-Features:
+## Features

 Start Page: Click "New User" button

-Login Page: Input any text in both fields, then click login Map Screen: Click on map image, or click on menu Icon Post View: View sample Post and Comments
+Login Page: Input any text in both fields, then click login

+Map Screen: Click on map image, or click on menu Icon

+Post View: View sample Post and Comments